Advanced Backcountry Skiing

 All ages 12 and up

-Venture beyond the lift lines and crowded resorts, and ski your own mountain!
+Venture beyond the lift lines and crowded resorts, and ski your own mountain with our Advanced Backcountry Skiing trip!
 This private introduction to backcountry skiing is a great way to jump start your love for the solitude and pristine ski and split board (backcountry snowboarding) lines found in the Colorado backcountry.

 Breathe cool Colorado mountain air and enjoy the views as we guide you into the alpine, at a pace that is enjoyable for you.
 Alpine forests and open slopes lay waiting for your first tracks through untouched Vail, Colorado backcountry powder.